GENERAL INFORMATION: 503-823-4000

 b. $200 for the second violation in the same calendar year; and

 c. $500 for any subsequent violation within the same calendar year.

-3. No more than one penalty shall be imposed upon any single location of retail establishment or food provider within a 7-day period.
+3. No more than one penalty shall be imposed upon any single location within a 7-day period.

-B. Upon making a determination that a violation of this code or regulations duly adopted pursuant to this Chapter 17.103 has occurred, the Director will send a written notice of the violation by mail to the retail establishment or restaurant specifying the violation and the applicable penalty as set forth in Subsection A.
+B. Upon making a determination that a violation of this code or regulations duly adopted pursuant to this Chapter 17.103 has occurred, the Director will send a written notice of the violation by mail to the violator specifying the violation and the applicable penalty as set forth in Subsection A.